NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 - On an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated
 - EBS Root Volume of you DEFAULT AMI's cannot be encrypted.
 You can also use a third party tool (such as bit locker) to encrypt the root volume, or this can be done when creating AMI's (future lab) in the AWS console or using the API.
 - Additional volumes can be encrypted.

+## Security Groups

+### What is a Security Group?

+A security group is a virtual firewall that's controlling traffic to your EC2 instance.
+When you first launch as EC2 instance you associate it to 1 or more instances.
+You have the ability to add rules to these security groups that allows traffic to or from these instances.